sollidsnake/vterm/README.md

 =====

 ##Intro
-The goal of verun is to provide a clone of unix terminal inside vim without any dependencies.
+The goal of vterm is to provide a clone of unix terminal inside vim that works right out side of the box without any dependencies.

 ##Instalation
 Use your favorite package manager to install it or place `autoload` and `plugin`